Nodal heterogeneity can induce ghost triadic effects in relational event models: Relational event models with frailty

 Inside the random formulation of the relational event model, we identified three different effect types that are driving the interaction dynamics between the actors.
 In this section we focus on each of these three effect types in more detail.

-\paragraph{Strata specific dynamic effects.} When analysing social interactions, one might reasonably expect to see some adherence to social norms such as reciprocity or triadic closure.
+\paragraph{Endogenous effects.} When analysing social interactions, one might reasonably expect to see some adherence to social norms, such as reciprocity, triadic closure, or other interaction mechanism such as repetition and assortativity.
 These mechanisms may increase or decrease the propensity of occurrence of a given action.
-Reciprocity is a basic characteristic of social life, assuming that individuals seek to establish symmetric patterns of relational events.
+Reciprocity is a basic characteristic of social life, assuming that individuals tend to establish symmetric patterns of relational events.
 This dyadic effect describes the flow of exchange between two parties that does not occur simultaneously.

 Triadic closure suggests that the presence of a common third party affects the relation between two individuals.
 However, there is more than just one way to define a triadic effect in a directed network, see Table \ref{tab:effects}.
 The cyclic closure describes the relations of generalised exchange, where each individual gives and eventually receives benefits from a different person.
-Behavioural studies indicate that an individual's cooperative behaviour can be based on prior experiences, regardless of the identity of the other party \cite{rutte2007generalized,fischbacher2001people,isen1987positive}.
-This mechanism, called generalised reciprocity \cite{pfeiffer2005evolution} (also referred to as ``tit-for-tat'' \cite{axelrod1981evolution} or indirect reciprocity \cite{yarmoshuk2020reciprocity}), assumes that previous receipt of help increases the propensity to help a stranger.
+Behavioural studies indicate that an individual's cooperative behaviour can be based on prior experiences, regardless of the identity of the other party \citep{rutte2007generalized,fischbacher2001people,isen1987positive}.
+This mechanism, known as generalized reciprocity \citep{pfeiffer2005evolution} or indirect reciprocity \citep{yarmoshuk2020reciprocity}, assumes that previous receipt of help increases the propensity to help a stranger.
 Transitive closure describes the process of path shortening, whereby indirect connections between individuals tend to become direct ties over time.
-Triadic closure as well may occur through the tie formation arising from similarity in local network position.
-Sending balance \cite{vu2017relational} (also referred to activity-based structural homophily \cite{robins2009closure}) assumes that two parties may create a tie based on their shared network activity.
+Triadic closure may occur as well through the tie formation arising from similarity in local network position.
+Sending balance \citep{vu2017relational}, also referred to activity-based structural homophily \citep{robins2009closure}, assumes that two parties may create a tie based on their shared network activity.
 This effect is analogous to homophily, where the similarity in attributes leads to tie formation.
-Another process of structural homophily is called receiving balance or popularity closure.
+An analogous process of structural homophily is called receiving balance or popularity closure.
 This effect is based on shared popularity, meaning that individuals may form a connection because they are chosen by the same third party.